WHO WE ARE

 "Weld County women are independent, sassy, classy, self-sufficient and forward thinking.
 I am truly honored to serve my community not only in my professional role, but also as a part of this board with women that embody this spirit, promote the encouragement, and facilitation of strong women.
 Women's Fund of Weld County is not just a fundraising committee.
 It is a spirit of strong women helping strong women in our community."

-"I have been a Possibility of Three donor for the past three years, plus I have had a wonderful time attending the Decadent Desserts Event during the past 5 consecutive years.
+"I have been a Possibility of Three donor for five years, plus I have had a wonderful time attending the Decadent Desserts Event during the past 9 consecutive years.
 I wanted to do more to help women and girls in my community so I decided to join the Board of Directors.
 The non-profit organizations that we award grants to are truly amazing and help in so many different ways."

 A third-generation Colorado native, Julie was raised in Fort Collins.
 Julie brings nearly 30-years of marketing and advertising experience to the Women's Fund of Weld County.
 "I am honored to be part of this incredible group of women whose main focus is the enrichment, encouragement, and empowerment of women in Weld County."

 "I am honored to be a part of the Women’s Fund of Weld County Board.
 The women who founded this endowment did a spectacular job at building it to grow while at the same time give.
 I am certain that as the Women’s Fund has grown, so have the needs of the women and girls in our county.
 I have lived, worked, worshiped, and raised my family in Greeley.
 I am thrilled to help make a difference in the lives of women/ girls of Weld County, and also to give back to this wonderful community I am proud to say I live in."